-This live, online visual arts course is suited for upper elementary and middle school students of all art backgrounds and abilities, and incorporates only family friendly materials.
+This live, online visual arts course is suited for middle school students of all art backgrounds and abilities, and incorporates only family friendly materials.
 A complete blend of art appreciation and fine art lessons, this course is designed around the National Visual Arts standards (part of the National Core Arts Standards), building a solid foundation for further advanced art courses in the Visual Arts.

 - We will identify, describe, and apply the elements of art and principles of design.